-Lost footage of Pink Floyd’s infamous Hamilton gig will now have a second screening
+Lost footage of Pink Floyd’s infamous Hamilton gig will be screened this Saturday on the gig’s 50th anniversary.
+Still a few tickets left.

 On June 28, 1975, Pink Floyd played a gig in front of about 52,000 fans at Ivor Wynne Stadium in Hamilton, Ontario.
 Things did not exactly according to plan and concerts were banned at the stadium for decades.
 It’s the stuff of legend.